 Florida Weapons Charges We Handle

-At Brett Metcalf, Criminal Defense Attorney, P.A., we are here to defend you against any and all allegations of violating a Florida weapons and firearms law.
+At Metcalf Falls, Criminal Defense Attorneys, P.A., we are here to defend you against any and all allegations of violating a Florida weapons and firearms law.
 Below are some of the many charges we handle.

 Carrying a Concealed Firearm